-We identified and surveyed one family (general-occupancy) non-subsidized LIHTC property within the Emporia Site PMA.
+We identified and surveyed one family (general occupancy) non-subsidized LIHTC property within the Emporia Site PMA.
 This project, Brook Ridge Apartments I & II (Map ID 1), targets households earning up to 50% and 60% of AMHI and, therefore, is considered a competitive property.
-Additionally, we identified two general-occupancy LIHTC developments that also operate under the RD 515 program with no Rental Assistance (RA) on some of the units, one of which offers similar unit types as the subject project and was selected for this comparability analysis, Weaver Manor Apartments (Map ID 11).
+Additionally, we identified two general-occupancy LIHTC developments that also operate under the RD 515 program with no RA on some of the units and were selected for this comparability analysis.

-Additionally, given the limited number of comparable unassisted LIHTC rental units within the Emporia Site PMA, we identified and surveyed three additional non-subsidized LIHTC properties outside of the market but within the region in South Hill and Petersburg.
+Additionally, given the limited number of comparable unassisted LIHTC rental units within the Emporia Site PMA, we identified and surveyed three additional non-subsidized LIHTC properties outside of the market but within the region in Petersburg.
 Note that these three LIHTC properties will not compete with the site, as they derive demographic support from a different geographical region, and were selected for comparability purposes only.

-The five competitive/comparable LIHTC properties and the proposed subject development are summarized in the table on the following page.
+The six competitive/comparable LIHTC properties and the proposed subject development are summarized in the table on the following page.
 Information regarding property address, phone number, contact name and utility responsibility is included in the Field Survey of Conventional Rentals.